rivalscope/website/README.md

-# Generative UI with React Server Components and Vercel AI SDK
+# Generative UI with AI SDK UI and Vercel AI SDK

-> **Note**: Development of AI SDK RSC is currently paused.
-For more information, see [Migrating from AI SDK RSC](https://sdk.vercel.ai/docs/ai-sdk-rsc/migrating-to-ui#background).

-This example demonstrates how to use the [Vercel AI SDK](https://sdk.vercel.ai/docs) with [Next.js](https://nextjs.org/) and the `streamUI` function to create generative user interfaces by streaming React Server Components to the client.
+This example demonstrates how to use the [Vercel AI SDK](https://ai-sdk.dev/docs) with [Next.js](https://nextjs.org/) and the `useChat` hook to create generative user interfaces with dynamic React components.

 ## Deploy your own